Types of Degrees Biopsychology Majors Are Getting

 |Race/Ethnicity||Number of Grads|

-Americans aren’t the only ones with an interest in Biopsychology.
-About 2.6% of those with this major are international students.
+Biopsychology appeals to people across the globe.
+About 1.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea